Rehansolanki7/assignment_idfy/README.txt

 5. For `main.py`:
     - Ensure you have the `prediction.py` script and a pre-trained model in the "model_&_encoder" directory.
     - Run the FastAPI application using `uvicorn main:app --reload`.
 It will serve as an API endpoint for text classification predictions.
+    - We need to you form body and upload the PDF file here with name it as file

 ## Customization
 You can customize the scripts by modifying variables in the code to fit your specific use case.